aws-samples/aws-hpc-tutorials/content/05-hpc-ray-workshop/05-create-ami.md

 sudo chmod 777 /fsx
 ```

 After this setup, exit the instance.

-Navigate to the EC2 console, select the instance, click on Actions.
-From the drop down, select Image and templates and click on Create image.
+Navigate to the EC2 console, select the instance and click on Actions button.
+From the dropdown, select Image and templates, and click on Create image.
 In the create image wizard, just provide a name and description and click on Create image.
 This process can take up to 10 minutes to create an AMI.
-After that is done, terminate this instance.
-Nota that we will need the AMI id for later use.
+To check the progress, click AMIs under Images in the left pan.
+You will see new AMI in the list.
+Once the status of AMI changes to from Pending to Available, terminate the EC2 instance.
+Note that we will need the AMI id for later use.